fsxmanu/dynamics-for-dev/README.md

 ## Release Notes

+### 0.7.8 - Fixed vulnerability of nanoid package and uploadoptions for all file types

+npm package vulnerability fixed and updated.

 ### 0.7.7 - Fixed vulnerability of nanoid package and uploadoptions for all file types

 You now can upload every file to dynamics if you want to.